 Best scene: The final moments of the film, where the fate of all characters is revealed in a series of entwined cuts.
 There is a stunning quality to this sequence, which goes way ahead of its super-low budget.

 Cinematographer: Newton Thomas Sigel

 Not many modern directors can boast such a style as auteur and sharp as Nicolas Winding Refn.
 The eccentric filmmaker cherishes literally every frame he uses in the film.

 In my opinion, Drive (2011) still holds the title of Refn’s opus magnum – a simple story of a stuntman driver who leads more than one lives, and finds himself in some really knees-deep s***.

 Albeit I’m not Nicolas Winding Refn’s most avid fan, I gotta give him credit for putting together memorable visual concepts.
-In Drive (2011), Refn collaborated with cinematographer Newton Thomas Sigel, who nailed the neon-saturated, crusing-at-night mood.
-Thanks to nuances – such as luminescent jacket that Ryan Gosling wears for most of the movie – this cinematography exhibits very detailed approached to each frame too.
+In Drive (2011), Refn collaborated with cinematographer Newton Thomas Sigel, who nailed the neon-saturated, cruising-at-night mood.
+Thanks to nuances – such as luminescent jacket that Ryan Gosling wears for most of the movie – this cinematography exhibits a very detailed approached to each frame too.

 Best scene: There were several stand-alone gems.
 However, the scene I immediately connect with “Drive” is probably the amazing stunt which Ryan Gosling’s character performs on a rehearsal day.